uoregon-libraries/rais-image-server/cmd/verifyJP2s/README.md

 =====

-This command-line utility can be useful for a sanity test against your JP2s and the versions of brikker and openjpeg installed.
+This command-line utility can be useful for a sanity test against your JP2s and the versions of the JP2 viewer and openjpeg installed.

 Installation
 -----

-Follow the directions for [installing brikker](/README.md), as the dependencies are the same.
+Follow the directions for [installing the project](/README.md), as the dependencies are the same.

-After brikker is installed, run `go install github.com/eikeon/brikker/cmd/...`.
-All commands in brikker will be installed at `$GOPATH/bin`.
+After it's installed, run `go install github.com/uoregon-libraries/newspaper-jp2-viewer/cmd/...`.
+All commands in the project will be installed at `$GOPATH/bin`.

 Usage
 -----